 Entrance to the State Apartments closes 30 minutes after the last admission time.

 The Semi-State Rooms usually open from autumn-spring each year.
 The Semi-State Rooms are not open on days when the State Apartments are closed.

-Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loves to spend her weekends in this stunning fortress.
+Windsor Castle is the oldest and largest occupied castle in the world, and King Charles III loves to spend her weekends in this stunning fortress.
 Built in the 11th century by William the Conqueror, the castle is still a favorite residence of the royal family.This sprawling grand home covers an area of 13 acres and overlooks charming Windsor town – pay the castle a visit and find out why our royals have lived here for centuries!